I remember approaching the final year of my university degree thinking about what I was going to do next.

 Manufacturing True Belief

-Creating real belief is not a simple process (well religious leaders might disagree when it comes to spiritual belief, but let’s not go down that rabbit hole right now…).
+Creating real belief is not a simple process (religious leaders might disagree when it comes to spiritual belief, but let’s not go down that rabbit hole right now…).

-I’ve used concepts like Cognitive Behaviour Therapy, Positivity Training, Reframing and The Success Ladder to help me generate real belief.
+I’ve used techniques and concepts like Cognitive Behaviour Therapy, Positivity Training, Reframing and The Success Ladder to help generate real belief.